Black-Sheep-Farm-Enterprises/VoiceAssistantTools/README.md

 Particular emphasis is placed on voice assistants in software development process.
 This repository is broken into two areas,

-1) General voice recognition
+1) General voice recognition - voice typing or dictation
-And
-2) Software Coding with voice.
+2) Software Coding with voice - voice driven application control and dictation support.

 This repository does not have specific software as an output although it may contain examples of code.
 It is more about the documentation of successful applications and technologies for the use o voice.

-Where possible Technologies that are platform-agnostic are looked at But this authors predominant Desktop environment is Microsoft Windows 10 and  hence the bias.
+Where possible Technologies that are platform-agnostic are looked at But this authors predominant Desktop environment is Microsoft Windows 10 and  hence the bias.g7

 Voice control, especially in a coding environment, is very dependent on context as opposed to General dictation .
 In  the common applications of voice recognition one may provide simple responses to audio prompts  or one is dictating.
 Both these two common applications have very  little control of the broader contexts a user is operating in. in voice dictation one is usually working in a single context such as a document where you are predominantly working in paragraphs. voice coding and voice control however we as users require constant switching between a multitude of  applications or even contacts within an application.  encoding we are debugging writing code writing documentation doing source control comma searching for help and the list goes on.